bmourino/ch359/README.md

 ## How to approach this repository

-This is the private version, with all the answers and comments. #todo: create a public version

 It is divided by 3 parts  and inside each folder there will be an explanation on how to install the required packages, scritps to run (tutorials and exercises) and a commented solution.

 You might need to install minconda before, check [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/).